Mick Clarke - In Depth Bio

 the band continues to gig steadily into the new year, rehearsing occasionally at Jimi Hendrix drummer Mitch Mitchell's place in Kent, and jamming with Mitch at the local village hall.
 Mick is given an amp case for his Marshall 100, with J. Hendrix stencilled on the side.
 When he sells the amp some years later Mick gives the case away with the amp.. no room for storage.

 Mick continues to gig with Daddy Longlegs through to July 1974 before the band finally runs out of steam.
 A busy and interesting year of work.
-Mick needs work, and a country and western band called Wildwood Flower need a guitarist.
-The band plays east End pubs and social clubs, and Mick has to wear a red shirt and a bootlace tie with a little six gun on it.
+Mick needs employment, and a country and western band called Wildwood Flower need a guitarist.
+The band plays East End pubs and social clubs, and Mick has to wear a red shirt and a bootlace tie with a little six gun on it.
 That's OK.
 Mick learns the country repertoire but plays it in his own way, earning the name "Mr. Blue" from the bemused bandleader.
 Songs like "Today I started loving you again" lend themselves to a bluesy feel, "Fulsom Prison" is well.. blues.
 The job lasts about six months.
 Mick takes the tube up to the gigs while the band looks after his gear, but when Mick is late for a couple of gigs it's too much, and Mick is, rightfully, let go.
 However, Mick has recently started jamming at a pub in South London called the Two Brewers, with one Stevie Smith.

 The Brewers is a regular Wednesday night jam scene, with friends such Mick Hawksworth and Steve Waller being regulars.
 Mick's memory is that he first jams with Stevie Smith on the standard "Going Down" and there's an immediate chemistry.
 Mick and Steve continue to jam through the year with different line-ups at various South London pubs.

 As the year begins Mick is basically skint, with occasional Wildwood Flower gigs, jams and casual day jobs.
 However he soon finds a gig with a band called Panache.. basically a prog band, which is rehearsing with the aim of getting a record deal.
-Again Mick gets a small retainer, supplied by a couple of Arthur Dailey types who turn up occasionally in their camel hair coats to check out the band.
+Again Mick gets a small retainer, supplied by a couple of Arthur Daley types who turn up occasionally in their camel hair coats to check out the band.
 The band gigs around with mixed results.. sometimes OK, sometimes not so good.. actually booed at college gig in Huntingdon.
 The material and presentation is a little leaden .. not conducive to a good audience reaction.
 Later the band is joined by Mick's friend Mac, once again, on bass, and ex Blue Cheer drummer Paul Whaley, which livens it up a bit.

-As Panache peters out, Mick find another rehearsal band..
+As Panache peters out, Mick finds another rehearsal band..
 Red.
 They have a promising song for a hit single, but when they finally get to the big recording session at Bronze Studio, the singer is drunk and the whole thing falls apart.
 Meanwhile Mick and Stevie Smith are gradually turning their jam band into something more solid..
 SALT.
 With Mac and Tony Fernandez (later Rick Wakeman's drummer) they record a couple of Mick's songs as a demo, and look for management.

 SALT takes a while to get busy, and Mick does some more gigs with Wildwood Flower, plus numerous South London jams with different line-ups.
 However SALT picks up a residency at the Newlands Tavern in Peckham and begins to build a following.
 By the end of the year the band is playing occasional dates at the 100 Club and other club and college venues.